 The planning conditions for the tennis courts layout and fencing was discharged on 6th July 2021.
 Funding for the Tennis Courts improvements was secured and the improvement works delivered in the first part of 2022.

 The refurbished tennis courts are now open for use and you can find out information on how to become a member, how to book, the charges and discounts.

 Following public consultation and consideration by Policy & Resources Committee Committee in January 2021, an alternative to the Bannister Slide, a replacement climbing wall, has been agreed.
 In addition an Astroturf fitness trail has been agreed for the playground.

-The next stages of the Project are set out in the table below:
+The remaining stages of the Project, Phase 3 Playground Improvements, are set out in the table below: